MonoLisaFont/content/02_drafts/what_is_a_monospaced_font.md

 Monospaced means – as the word says – that each glyph (letters, signs, symbols etc.) have the same horizontal space.
 Other terms are fixed-pitch, fixed-width, or non-proportional.
 The origins of monospaced fonts are the mechanical typewriters of the 19th century, a time before computers were even built.
 Monospaced fonts share the characteristic that letters like M, W, m and w often look crammed while letters like i and l must be designed as wide a possible to fill the available space.
 To achieve this, serifs are added to some glyphs as they occupy the space.
 These and other constraints make the design of highly legible coding fonts a difficult task.

+TODO: Maybe the image should have a grid showing alignment of the characters in different scenarios

 ![This is some image caption](/images/demo.png)

 {/*